Andrei0016/QuantumMC/README.md

 4. **(1.20.4) Reintroduces CCE update suppression**
 5. **(1.20.4) Makes redstone components float on trapdoors like in older versions**

-`Note: this is still WIP and a lot will still change!!`
+`Note: this is still WIP and a lot will still change!!
+1.20.4 version will be added later`